JannoPeilert/WochenendeMetaG/README.md

 ### MetaG

-This tool based on Arno Kappe (https://github.com/ArnoKappe/MetaG) uses a different approach to detaimine, whether a species is
+This tool based on Arno Kappe (https://github.com/ArnoKappe/MetaG) uses a different approach to detimine, whether a species is existing or not.
+It uses position data found in growth_rate to calculate the distribution of reads.
+MetaG needs Java.

 ### Known bugs